Krnl-staff/FAQ/README.md

 # FAQ
 This page is written by the staff team at Krnl.

-The primary intention behind this FAQ is to provide users with a better and faster way to find a solution to their problems, while also allowing our support to expand the official FAQ without the access to internal Krnl servers.
+This page is improved by me (Dr. Isaac Kleiner#8979).
+I have no affiliation with the KRNL team or staff The primary intention behind this FAQ is to provide users with a better and faster way to find a solution to their problems, while also allowing our support to expand the official FAQ without the access to internal Krnl servers.

 Please start by clicking on the category coressponding to your issue.